 After these series of interviews and consideration of external references, the client will select their preferred candidate.
 The process of salary, as well as offer negotiation, will thereby commence.
 Often the search consultant will act as a mediator in this process to ensure both parties’ needs are being met.

-Finally, the search firm will assist with the integration (on-boarding) of the successful candidate into the workplace.
+Finally, the search firm will assist with the integration (onboarding) of the successful candidate in the workplace.
 The degree of involvement varies depending on the wishes of HR and agreements made earlier in the search process.
 Hence, the search has been completed successfully.
 But the search firm will continue to maintain close ties with the hiring client and senior executive to ensure long-term satisfaction for both parties.

 If you’re interested in working with an executive recruiter or becoming one, the key to understanding the business is trust.
 Candidates need to build trust with recruiters and treat and demand respect.
 Likewise, executive recruiters need to become not just sourcing resources for their clients, but trusted professional leaders.
 This applies to both their candidates as well as clients.